la-ots/pelican/docs/components/tabbed-content.md

 - Tabbed content allows users to choose which content they want to see.
 - Use tabbed content to small bits of content at a time.
 - Rounded style tabs work better on small devices.
+- Tabs are for selective content display, not navigation.
+- You may need to put tabbed content into [Layout Grid](/foundation/layout-grid/) items.

 ## Usage